Fits an extremal minimum spanning tree, where the edge weights are:

 Numeric \(n \times d\) matrix, where

-is the number of observations andd
+nis the number of observations anddis the dimension.- p

 Numeric between 0 and 1 or